 In both art and science, she finds joy in experimentation.
 She sees research as an opportunity to unearth, shape and reshape knowledge through discovery and analysis, while art offers her restorative lessons in embracing mistakes and disorder.

-Wang graduated this year and, as recipient of the Churchill Scholarship, is now at the University of Cambridge working on a master’s of philosophy degree in physics.
+As a recipient of the Churchill Scholarship, Wang is working on a master’s of philosophy degree in physics at the University of Cambridge.
 After that, she plans to return to the United States to earn a doctorate in electrical engineering.
 Wang also thinks she’ll continue exploring new art forms, and is already experimenting with pottery and sketching.

 Parag Mallick, associate professor of radiology at the Stanford University School of Medicine

 Parag Mallick’s love for magic started with simple toys, the kind you can buy at a convenience store.
 He then picked up juggling in college, which he calls “a gateway drug to the circus arts.”
 Through lessons at the legendary Magic Castle during graduate school in Los Angeles, Mallick developed his skills as professional performer.

 And he was doing all of this while working toward becoming an astronaut.

 “I got into my specific area of research because I wanted to understand how human physiology works and, in particular, what happens to people on the ground and in space,” said Mallick, now an associate professor of radiology at the Stanford University School of Medicine, focusing on systems biology, personalized medicine and cancer diagnostics.
 “Being a Stanford professor was kind of my back-up plan.”